Meatninja/Apex_Legends_Superglide_Trainer_Meaty_Edition/README.md

 2. Extract the contents of the .zip file (it contains 1 appropriately named folder) into the root of your C drive.
 When done, all files should be in "C:\Apex Legends Superglide Trainer\".

-3. (optional) Move the shortcut (the file with the green arrow icon) from the extracted folder to your desktop.
+3. (optional) Move the shortcut (the shortcut is called "Apex Legends Superglide Trainer" and has a green arrow as its icon) from the extracted folder to your desktop.

 4. Run the shortcut.
 Done.